-Just like anywhere else, if you neglect to pay your property tax (or any other tax), you may face criminal charges, financial penalties, or even have trouble traveling back and forth between countries.
+Just like anywhere else, if you neglect to pay your property tax (or any other tax), you may face criminal charges, financial penalties, or even trouble travelling back and forth between countries.

-Because the Mexican tax system is sometimes fluid and can change from year to year, it is imperative that you stay in close contact with someone that knows the law inside and out.
-Having a once yearly consultation with a Mexican tax attorney is an investment that is well worth it, just to stay on the safe side.
+Because the Mexican tax system is sometimes fluid and can change from year to year, it is imperative that you stay in close contact with someone who knows the law inside and out.
+Having a once-yearly consultation with a Mexican tax attorney is an investment that is well worth it, just to stay on the safe side.

 Now is a great time to buy property south of the border.
 If you're interested in buying a vacation home in Mexico, there's lots to think about!

 If you have questions, or if you need expert advice, your best bet is always to reach out and speak with an expert who knows the property market, the law, and more importantly, who has experience helping foreigners get comfortable with the idea of buying property in Mexico.
 Zisla is among the best, so get in touch with them today!